Kick back, pamper yourself and feel good again at one of Cornwall’s beachside gems.

-Perched by the coast in Falmouth, it’s got everything you need for a weekend of indulgence.
+Perched by the coast in Falmouth, it’s got everything you need for a weekend of indulgence and wellness.
 Starting with the view.
-Pick one of the sea-view rooms and you’ll be torn between your book and simply staring out of the window.
-And then there’s the spa, where you can unwind in the large heated indoor pool or sweat it all out in the Finnish sauna.
+Pick one of the bay-view rooms and you’ll be torn between your book and simply staring out of the window at the shimmering turquoise tones of Falmouth Bay.
+And following a lazy time and some pampering in the spa, the fresh and contemporary Mediterranean bites served at Garden Kitchen feel like the perfect lunch, perfectly paired with views of the sub-tropical gardens below.

-Personally, for us it’s all about the treatments (try the aromatherapy fully body massage, it’s divine); once you’ve had all those knots smoothed away with a combination of Espa products and the organic Cornish spa range, Spiezia, you’ll be walking on air.
+Personally, for us it’s all about the treatments (try the aromatherapy fully body massage, it’s divine); once you’ve had all those knots smoothed away, you’ll be walking on air.

-After a delicious meal at the The Flying Fish restaurant, head back to your room – all bleached wood and crisp blue and white bed linen, with techie touches like WiFi and flat screen TVs.
-You’ll sleep like the proverbial baby.
+After a delicious meal at the relaxed and refined Brasserie on the Bay, head back to your room – all paired back maritime luxury, bleached local wood and crisp blue and white bed linen, complete with techie touches like Roberts DAB radios, personal espresso machines and flat screen TVs.
+You’ll sleep like the proverbial baby, and leave feeling good again.

 VisitEngland would like to invite you to take part in a short survey about our website.